terra-money/oracle-feeder/pr.md

 var new_trading_pair:ValidTradingPairs   = "LUNA/OTHER"  //Type '"LUNA/OTHER"' is not assignable to type '"LUNA/HEY" | "LUNA/GM" | "LUNA/MOON"'.ts(2322).
 Easy to follow up the definition, anywhere in the codebase, less string parsing = less erorrs.
 ```

+- A useful time series data is logging posterior reward band deviation as the precommits are revealed, basically to see how far off the median yours land.

 # Some questions that popped up along the way